VidhyaVarshanyJS/ClipHive/README.md

 ### Mission

-To make this journey of archiving resources a long lastiing one and to be accessible by anyone
+To make this journey of archiving resources a long lasting one and accessible by anyone

 ### Guidelines